Zunior/PizzaFactory/README.md

 4. Swagger implementation

 All required links can be found in application.properties file
 - h2 console
+- jdbc url for db login through h2 console
 - swagger
-- jdbc url for db login

 Creation of jar file:
 Run As > Maven build > <name>: clean package > confirm